 This is a safe sleep environment.
 The baby is sleeping on his back in a crib with nothing else in it except a fitted sheet.
 The crib is in the mother’s room so she has easy access to her baby.
 These things as well as breastfeeding, avoiding tobacco, and receiving regular healthcare during and after pregnancy also reduce a baby’s risk of sudden unexplained infant death, including Sudden Infant Death Syndrome (SIDS).

 What to expect: The primary caregiver will be contacted by phone and asked to complete an intake form.
-WCHD staff will meet with the primary caregiver to determine if the caregiver is eligible to receive a pack and play, educate the caregiver(s) about Safe Sleep for the infant, and provide (if eligible) a pack and play and instructions for using the pack and play.
+WCHD staff will contact the primary caregiver to determine if the caregiver is eligible to receive a pack and play, educate the caregiver(s) about Safe Sleep for the infant, and provide (if eligible) a pack and play and instructions for using the pack and play.
 WCHD staff will follow up with the caregiver by phone 1 month later and again when the baby is 11 months old.

 Eligibility requirements: Caregivers of infants under 1 year who do not have and cannot afford a safety-approved crib or pack and play.
 Caregivers who only have a sleep area that does not meet safety standards (for example, an old or broken crib) or have one that is no longer safe for the infant (for example, if the infant is over the weight limit for a bassinet) and cannot afford a safe sleep area may also be eligible.
 Additionally, caregivers of multiple babies (twins, triplets, etc.) who do not have and cannot afford enough cribs for each baby to have its own may also be eligible.

 How to enroll: To learn more or sign up, contact firstname.lastname@example.org or 240-313-3357.